Monte Ahuja College of Business

-The Monte Ahuja College of Business is a business school located in Cleveland State University in Cleveland, Ohio.
-With more than 3,000 current students and over 19,000 alumni, the Monte Ahuja College of Business ranks among the largest in Ohio.
-It is fully accredited by the AACSB, and currently offers the Bachelor of Business Administration (BBA) undergraduate degree with a number of majors and minors.
+The Monte Ahuja College of Business is a business school located within Cleveland State University in Cleveland, Ohio.
+It is fully accredited by the AACSB, and currently offers the Bachelor of Business Administration (BBA) undergraduate degree.
 It also offers six graduate degree programs, one dual graduate degree program, and one doctoral degree program.

 Location

 Monte Ahuja College of Business is located in Downtown Cleveland.
-It is bounded on the East 18th Street of Euclid Avenue and Chester Avenue.
+It is bounded on the East 18th Street by Euclid Avenue and Chester Avenue.

 History

 The Monte Ahuja College of Business was first formed as the Nance College of Business, named for James J. Nance, a Cleveland industrialist who served as the university's first chairman of the board of trustees.
-At the onset, it was an applied vocational school, and was housed in World War II-era Quonset huts, without any permanent building on campus.
+At the onset, it was an applied vocational school and was housed in World War II-era Quonset huts without any permanent building on campus.

-In 1970, the college was renamed to the James J. Nance College of Business Administration.
-In 2011, it was again renamed, to the Monte Ahuja College of Business, after former CSU Board of Trustees Chair, Monte Ahuja.
-Ahuja had donated $10 million to the school, the largest donation in the University’s 47-year history.
+In 1970, the college was renamed the James J. Nance College of Business Administration.
+In 2011, it was renamed Monte Ahuja College of Business, after former CSU Board of Trustees Chair, Monte Ahuja.
+Ahuja had donated $10 million to the school, which is the largest donation in the university's history.